From Santiago de Chile:

 From Airport to San Pedro de Atacama

 From Calama El Loa airport, various transportation alternatives are available for travelling the 100 kilometers that separate you from your accommodation in San Pedro de Atacama (an hour and a half trip).
-For those traveling in groups of 4 or 5 people, one of the cheapest options is taking a taxi.
-The price fluctuates between $25,000 and $30,000 chilean pesos.
+The best option is to book a Transfer Service with officials companies.

 Regarding transfer service to San Pedro de Atacama from the airport, the price per person is around $ 12,000 chilean pesos, which may include an additional fee for bicycles, wheelchairs and excess baggage.